-For our students, music, dance, and theater, writing, literature and nature are not simply subjects to be read about, ingested and tested.
+For our students, music, dance, theater, writing, literature and the natural world are not simply subjects to be read about, ingested and tested.
 They are experienced every day in a warm, nurturing and accepting environment.
 Through these experiences, students cultivate a lifelong love of learning as well as the intellectual, emotional, physical and spiritual tools to succeed in whatever path they choose.

 Our Programs lay the foundation for a joyful and fulfilling educational experience.
-Our teachers dedicate their intentions to keep alive children’s natural sense of wonder and their sense of oneness and unselfconscious participation with the world.
+It is our teachers' intention to preserve children’s natural sense of wonder and their sense of oneness with and unselfconscious participation with the world.
 Because young children respond strongly to rhythm and regularity in their lives, Waldorf early childhood programs are based on a strong rhythmic element.
 The morning might begin with a period for play and work followed by circle time, consisting of verses, nursery rhymes, songs, and circle games.
 This is often followed by a session of outdoor play and then a nature story or a folk or fairy tale.
 Each week has its rhythm as well -- one day for baking, another for painting, and a third for crafts.
-Seasonal activities and festivals may celebrate the bounty of the autumn or the advent of spring and foster a connection to the cycle of the year.
-Since the surroundings in which children are raised and educated affect them deeply, particularly an early age, great care is taken to create an environment that is nourishing to the senses.
-The walls of the early childhood classroom are usually painted with luminous washes of watercolor; the window curtains are made from plant-dyed fabric; sturdy tables and chairs are constructed of solid wood; and most of the imaginative toys and playthings are handcrafted from natural materials.
+Seasonal activities and festivals celebrate the bounty of autumn or the advent of spring and foster a connection to the cycle of the year.
+Since the surroundings in which children are raised and educated affect them deeply, particularly at an early age, great care is taken to create an environment that is nourishing to the senses.
+The walls of the early childhood classroom are painted with luminous washes of watercolor; the window curtains are made from plant-dyed fabric; sturdy tables and chairs are constructed of solid wood; and most of the imaginative toys and playthings are handcrafted from natural materials.
 These beautiful surroundings are simple and calming and promote the child’s physical growth and health.
 Because the materials used in the kindergarten are natural and real, they help the child develop a healthy relationship to the material world.

 Schools inspired by Waldorf tenets are found on every continent, and have grown to become the world’s largest, independent non-denominational school system that goes through all grades.